Skip to main content

 Where the old "no-brainer" take goes too far

 The catch is compatibility and usage pattern.
-Intelligent Go only works properly if you have a compatible charger or EV, and Octopus's current setup expects you to understand the newer six-hour smart-charging limit and Charge Cap behaviour.
+Intelligent Go only works properly if you have a compatible charger or EV, Octopus can connect to the smart meter for half-hourly readings and you are comfortable letting one route control the charging session through the Octopus app.
+Octopus's current setup also expects you to understand the newer six-hour smart-charging limit, Charge Cap behaviour and bump-charge warning.
 That is manageable, but it is not the same as simply setting a timer and forgetting about it forever.

 The daytime rate matters too.
 If your EV mileage is low and most of your household electricity lands during the day, the overnight saving can shrink faster than people expect.
 A tariff that saves the car but nudges up the rest of the household bill is not automatically the best deal.